KhronosGroup/Vulkan-ValidationLayers/layers/gpu/spirv/README.md

 ## Step 2 - Inject a function call

-The logic to add a `if-else` control flow logic in SPIR-V is handled by the `Pass::InjectFunctionCheck` function.
+The logic to add a `if-else` control flow logic in SPIR-V is handled by the `Pass::InjectConditionalFunctionCheck` function.
 This will create the various blocks and resolve any ID updates

 ## Step 3 - Create the OpFunctionCall